FAQs

 The global synthetic dataset

-In February 2024, CTDC updated the Global Synthetic Dataset.
-It represents over 206K victims and survivors of trafficking identified by CTDC partners in over 190 countries and territories between 2002 and 2022.
-The earlier version of this dataset was released in September 2021.
-The privacy-preserving synthetic data solution, developed at Microsoft Research, is freely available via GitHub.
-Please refer to the definitions page for more information on synthetic data.
+In September 2021, CTDC released its first downloadable Global Synthetic Dataset, representing data from over 156,000 victims and survivors of trafficking across 189 countries and territories (where victims were first identified and supported by CTDC partners).
+The privacy-preserving synthetic data solution, developed at Microsoft Research in the Python programming language, is freely available via GitHub.
+Please refer to the Definitions section for more information on synthetic data.

 The global victim-perpetrator synthetic dataset

 In December 2022, CTDC released the second synthetic dataset, the Global Victim-Perpetrator Synthetic Dataset, which was produced using an extension of the algorithm with added support for differential privacy.
-Please refer to the definitions page for more information on synthetic data.
+Please refer to the Definitions section for more information on synthetic data.

 Where do the data come from?